0xcacti/interpreter/README.md

 Okay, building the underlying language server protocol is going to take a while.
 However, I'm learning a lot.

+Actually, I don't know if I'm learning anything.
+It's all just types.
+I'm going to do a wild rush towards getting just the initialize command implemented.
+It's all just writing types, so it's super painful, but once I get to the actual writing of the lsp, I think it will be more fun and educational.

 ### Usage

 I designed the interpreter binary to work much like the lua binary.